JemCasey/playtesting-bot/README.md

 To set up a question for playtesting through the bot, add spoiler marks as per the examples below for [tossups](#tossup-formatting) and [bonuses](#bonus-formatting) and paste the content in the desired channel.

 > [!TIP]
 > Add `!t` somewhere in the question message if you want the bot to auto-create a discussion thread (this is recommended).
+If triggered via this command, the bot will automatically parse the category and add users with the corresponding role to the thread.

 > [!TIP]
 > It is strongly recommended that users of Google Docs use the [Paster Dingus](https://minkowski.space/quizbowl/paster/).
 This tool converts the content of a Google Docs question to the spoiler-tagged Discord Markdown version expected by the bot.
 Copy the question from Google Docs and paste into the tool's left panel; the formatted version will appear on the right panel.
 Tick the checkbox to add spoiler marks and the auto-thread command.

 > [!NOTE]
-> Messages should only contain one question; if you're playtesting a batch of questions, please send them one by one.
+> Messages should only contain one question; if you're playtesting a batch of questions, send them one by one.

 ##### Tossup Formatting